corda/corda/docs/source/event-scheduling.rst

 and the next time sensitive event is determined by any successor contract state.

 Knowing when the next time sensitive event is due to occur is useful, but typically some *activity* is expected to take place when this event occurs.
-We already have a model for business processes in the form of :doc:`protocols <protocol-state-machines>`, so in the platform we have introduced the concept of *scheduled activities* that can invoke protocol state machines at a scheduled time.
+We already have a model for business processes in the form of :doc:`flows <flow-state-machines>`, so in the platform we have introduced the concept of *scheduled activities* that can invoke flow state machines at a scheduled time.
 A contract state can optionally described the next scheduled activity for itself.
 If it omits to do so, then nothing will be scheduled.